-There’s strong scientific evidence that many chronic diseases (type 2 diabetes, heart disease, certain cancers, and more) can be prevented and controlled with a healthy vegan diet.
+There’s strong scientific evidence that many chronic diseases (type 2 diabetes, heart disease, certain cancers, and more) can be prevented and controlled with a healthy vegetarian diet.
 Often, people also have more energy, reduced inflammation, and they feel better overall after removing animal products from their diet.

 For the environment

 Animal agriculture is among the worst polluters of air, water, and soil and has been found to be the greatest contributor to deforestation and species extinction.
 Production of plant foods uses much less natural resources and produces a fraction of the amount of greenhouse gases compared to animal agriculture.

 A shift towards a plant-based diet is one of the most powerful steps a person can take towards the preservation of our planet.

 Modern animal agriculture causes a great deal of suffering to animals.
 Becoming vegan is largely about becoming less self-centered and becoming more compassionate.

 Shifting towards veganism is about making an ethical decision to become more aware of our connections to fellow living creatures and respecting their right to exist.
 It’s about placing ourselves amongst all living beings, rather than at the top.

 When you go vegan, you are consciously reducing the number of animal cruelty and animals that are unnecessarily being exploited.